 → Specific instructions for Microbial Biostimulants:

 Within the part of the label “Declaration of content” all intentionally added micro-organisms shall be indicated.
 Where the micro-organism should have several strains, the intentionally added strains shall be indicated.
-The microorganism concentration shall be expressed as the number of active units per volume or weight, or in any other manner that is relevant to the micro-organism, e.g. colony forming units per gram (cfu/g).
+The microorganism concentration shall be expressed as the number of active units per volume or weight, or in any other manner that is relevant to the micro-organism, for example, colony forming units per gram (cfu/g).

 Specific labelling requirements for PFC 7